 Now, pat the salmon fillet dry using a clean paper towel.
 Lay the fillet skin side down on a piece of parchment and transfer it to a baking sheet lined with foil.

-In a small mixing bowl, whisk avocado oil, Korean pepper, salt, chili powder, cayenne pepper, paprika and lemon juice.
-Pour mixture over salmon and spread with a brush or spatula.
-Fold the foil over the salmon starting at each opposite end.
+In a small mixing bowl, whisk avocado oil, pepper flakes, salt, chili powder, cayenne pepper, paprika, and lemon juice.
+Pour the mixture over the salmon and spread with a brush or spatula.

-Transfer to oven and bake for 15 minutes.
+Tent/cover the salmon with another piece of foil paper.
+Transfer to oven and bake for 5-7 minutes.
 Uncover and continue to bake for an addition 10 minutes.
 Turn the oven to broil and continue cooking for 5 more minutes.
 Let salmon rest for a few minutes and serve with a squeeze of lemon juice.